Tagged: sexual arousal

 ……………Case 89 El Corte Inglès SEX

 El Corte Inglès is a local store chain.
-I specify it because nothing in the ad would tell you.
 On this ad you only see a model leaning against the frame of what seems to be a huge mirror.
-Or maybe it’s just an empty frame, because you see no reflection; instead it’s the same whitish, empty wall inside and outside the frame.
+Or maybe it’s just an empty frame because no reflection is to be seen; instead, it’s the same whitish, empty wall inside and outside the frame.
 And the model is leaning against it.
-The copy, in Spanish, says “Inspiras otoño,” or “breathe the autumn.”
+The copy, in Spanish, says “Inspiras otoño,” or “inspire autumn.”
 The local store chain advertises its autumn fashion collection.

 …………….Case 90 Jo Malone (London) SEX

 Further on the right of the penis, you can see a spectral face on the cloth.
-The model herself has something eerie about her too.
-She may be described as been completely thoughtless and emotionless, as if zombified.
+The model herself has something eerie about her.
+She may be described, except for the closed mouth, as been completely thoughtless and emotionless, as if zombified.

 …………….Case 91 Travelkids SEX